LeonardoGentile/react-mobx-router5/README.md

 **Note**

 The logic on how to select and render the correct sub-component is up to you, in the example it is used a simple switch.
-See the [getComponent](#getcomponent---helper-function) helper below for my personal implementation.
+See the [Rendering Routes](#rendering-routes) section below for a possible implementation.

 ```javascript
 import React from 'react';